06 March 2019

-March is Ovarian Cancer Awareness month, do you know what you should be looking out for?
-Our gynaecology consultant Miss Neela Mukhopadhaya discusses the risks, symptoms and what to do if you’re concerned.
+March is ovarian cancer awareness month, do you know what you should be looking out for?
+Consultant Gynaecologist Miss Neela Mukhopadhaya discusses the risks, symptoms and what to do if you’re concerned.

 Everyone is at risk of ovarian cancer, but there are risk factors which make some people more susceptible:

-- Statistics show that Ashkenazi Jews are more likely to develop ovarian cancer
+- Statistics shows the overweight women and smokers are more likely to develop ovarian cancer

-- The risk of ovarian cancer dramatically increases in patients over 50
+- The risk of ovarian cancer dramatically increased in patients over 50 and those on hormone replacement therapy (HRT)

 - The risks are much higher for those with a strong family history of breast and ovarian cancer.
-A BRCA 1 or 2 gene mutation can increase risk of breast and/or ovarian cancer to a 50-85% lifetime risk.
+A BRCA one or two gene mutation can increase risk of breast and/or ovarian cancer to a 50-85% lifetime risk

 Symptoms to look out for: